 NYC has its share of greasy spoons, but travel upstate to Stella’s Diner for a breakfast worth its weight (literally!).
 Started by three sisters, the Betty Boop-themed restaurant offers oversized portions at an affordable price.
 Choose from one of the 15 omelette options and your stomach will thank you.

-Kroll’s Diner, five locations
+Kroll’s Diner, four locations

 Kroll’s tagline says it all: “Sit down and eat!”
 This ’50s diner serves primarily German and American fare—order a bowl of their award-winning knoephla soup (a creamy, dumpling style soup) or sauerkraut fleischkuechcle (a savory fried pastry) for a meal to remember.